QuantEcon/lecture-python-intro/lectures/business_cycle.md

 gdp_growth
 ```

-Now we can write a function to generate plots for individual countries taking into account the recessions.
+We write a function to generate plots for individual countries taking into account the recessions.

 ```{code-cell} ipython3
 :tags: [hide-input]